-This course aims to provide an overview of the principles of International Humanitarian Law, Human Rights Law and International Criminal from the perspective of war victims.
+This course aims to provide an overview of the basic principles of International Humanitarian Law, Human Rights Law and International Criminal from the perspective of war victims.
 The students will gain insight in the interaction between the three branches of international law.

 The following achievement levels apply with regard to the course:

-Knowledge: After successfully completing this course, the student has a knowledge of and insight into the existing framework, fundaments and the system of International Humanitarian Law and its interaction with the other branches of Public International Law, in particular Human Rights Law and International Criminal Law.
+Knowledge: After successfully completing this course, the student has a thorough knowledge of and insight into the existing framework, fundaments and the system of International Humanitarian Law and its interaction with the other branches of Public International Law, in particular Human Rights Law and International Criminal Law.
 The student is well aware of the challenges that arise with regard to the practical implementation of International Humanitarian Law.

 Academic skills and attitude: